 Complaints, Compliments and Comments

-Platform Housing Group is committed to providing quality housing services.
-To do this we need to know what’s working well and also what we need to do to improve.
+We're committed to providing quality housing services and to do this we need to know what’s working well and also what we need to do to improve.

-We have a dedicated Customer Experience Team who administer all complaints, compliments and comments and Councillor and MP enquiries.
-The team are also responsible for following up on survey responses.
+Our dedicated Customer Experience Team administer all complaints, compliments and comments and Councillor and MP enquiries.
+The team also follow up on survey responses.